 While in Master of Orion 2 was primarily populated by Rubber-Forehead Aliens, Master Of Orion 3 seemed to want to embrace this trope by cutting out most of the old aliens and reimagining the ones they kept.
 The reptilian and insectoid species became less humanoid in general, the previously "humanoid rock" Silicoids became intelligent crystal fractals, they added a new category of gas giant dwellers that seem to resemble jellyfish, etc. Also along these lines, they changed the terraforming system from "creating a more perfect world" to the more realistic "adjusting the world to suit the inhabitants."
 Which has the annoying (but presumably realistic or at least internally logical) side effect that conqering one species' "Gaia" is likely to give you a useless hellhole.

-Arguably the Chrysalids in XCOM: Enemy Unknown can be this, with them no longer being humanoid biomechanical aliens, like in the first X-COM and instead being something of a cross between a spider and a crustacean.
-They still have a vaguely humanoid torso though so YMMV.
+The Chrysalids in XCOM: Enemy Unknown are no longer humanoid biomechanical aliens, like in the first X-COM and instead being something of a cross between a spider and a crustacean.
+They still have a vaguely humanoid torso though.

 Enemy Unknown has probably one of the weirdest aliens of the series, the Outsider.
 They only show up when an alien ship is shot down, and appear first as hovering crystals that suddenly create humanoid forms, complete with plasma rifle.
 What they are is anybody's guess, as Doctor Vahlen describes them as "almost made of pure energy" and hypothesizes that their function amongst the alien armies is as a communication device.
 At the final mission, when the Uber Ethereal is explaining the various origins and functions of the alien races, it does not talk about the Outsiders at all.